quixoftic/HedisToys/README.md

   Atomic test-and-set for getting/creating keys with unique, monotonically increasing integer values.
 The next new key ID is stored in the key with name IDKEYNAME.

+hedistoys testandsetprime [OPTIONS] KEYNAME IDKEYNAME Same as the testandset toy, but implemented independently of a particular RedisCtx context.
 </pre>

 ## License